39 Museums in Salvador: Discover the history and culture of Bahia

 Activities

 In addition to the permanent collection, the space hosts temporary exhibitions and promotes artistic workshops, reinforcing its role as a dynamic cultural centre.
-Casa do Benin is a meeting point between Afro-Brazilian culture and its African roots, providing visitors with a deeper understanding of African influences in the formation of Bahian society.
+The Casa do Benin is a meeting point between Afro-Brazilian culture and its African roots, offering visitors a deeper understanding of the African influences in the formation of Bahian society.

 José de Alencar Square, 3, Pelourinho